Ri2rathod/wp-live-chat-users/wp-plugin/README.md

 == Description ==

-**WP Live Chat Users** is a modern, high-performance real-time chat system for WordPress.
+**Chatpulse** is a modern, high-performance real-time chat system for WordPress.
 It enables seamless user-to-user communication using WebSocket technology, providing a smooth and responsive experience similar to modern messaging apps.

 Unlike traditional WordPress chat plugins that rely on frequent AJAX polling (which can strain your server), this plugin uses **Socket.IO** for true real-time bidirectional communication.